 4. Invest in developing your team

-Associates and staff are the future of your firm.
-You don’t just need to hire the best people for your firm: You need to help them grow.
-Invest in the success of your lawyers, paralegals, legal assistants, and office staff, and your firm will thrive in the long term.
+Associates and staff members are the future of your firm.
+You don’t just need to hire the people with the highest bar association test scores for your firm: You need to help them grow.
+Invest in the success of your attorneys, paralegals, legal assistants, and office staff, and your firm will thrive in the long term.

-Setting your team up for success means investing in professional development, and employee health and wellness as part of your law firm management plan.
+Setting your team up for success means investing in professional development, and employee health and wellness as part of any management plan for a law firm.

 Professional development might look like having regular 1:1 meetings with more senior members of the firm, providing funding for courses, or sending employees to conferences.
 This should be part of your law firm business plan.

 As for employee health and wellness, this can be a challenge, as burnout and anxiety are rampant in the legal profession.
 However, if you can combat these while still offering professional development, you can attract top talent.
 Read our articles on lawyer anxiety, burnout, and the importance of changing the conversation on wellness for more insights:

 - Lawyer anxiety article on the Clio Blog

 - Lawyer burnout article on the Clio Blog

 - Natalie Archibald, Interim VP of People at Clio, interviewed on the Daily Matters podcast.

 - Jeena Cho, Mindfulness Educator at The Resilient Lawyer, interviewed on the Daily Matters podcast.